Free EAL Story and Activities - Part One

 Thanks again from Argentina!"
 Patricia Calvinho, Argentina

-If you like these ideas then you will like my e-book of over one hundred ideas and games which you can use to teach any vocabulary and any language.
+If you like these ideas then you will like my book of over one hundred ideas and games to teach any vocabulary and any language.
 There are so many different varieties of game that you will have enough ideas to keep your preschoolers happy for several years.
 That book of games accompanies the ten illustrated stories that are especially written for preschool English language learners.
-The stories link to each other as

 Also, I hope you will take advantage of the excellent value I am extending to you for a few days - please see the link below.